folutade/KnowThatYouAnointed/content/posts/the-party.md

   -John 4:5,7-14

-* Later in St. John's account of the Gospel, as Jesus repeated his offer of "living water" to a crowd of people at a holiday feast, St. John explained that the "living water" which Jesus spoke about was actually the "Holy Spirit".
+* Later in St. John's account of the Gospel, as Jesus repeats his offer of "living water" to a crowd of people at a holiday feast, St. John explains that the "living water" which Jesus speaks about is actually the "Holy Spirit."
 Jesus would give the "Holy Spirit" to his disciples so that his disciples would be filled with new patterns of thoughts and emotions that would empower them to live a new kind of life.

   * *Now on the last day, the great day of the feast, Jesus stood and cried out, saying, “**If anyone is thirsty, let him come to Me and drink**.
 The one who believes in Me, as the Scripture said, 'From his innermost being will **flow rivers of living water**.'”